Astros sweep Yankees in ALCS, advance to World Series again - WHIZ News

 UP NEXT

-Astros: Justin Verlander is likely to start the World Series opener.
-The 39-year-old righty went 18-4 with a 1.75 ERA this season in a hugely successful comeback from Tommy John surgery, making him a favorite to win his third Cy Young Award.
+Astros: Verlander is likely to start his third World Series opener.
+The 39-year-old ace went 18-4 with a 1.75 ERA this season in a hugely successful comeback from Tommy John surgery, making him a favorite to win his third Cy Young Award.
 He was hit hard in the Division Series opener against Seattle, then struck out 11 in six innings of one-run ball to win Game 1 of the ALCS.
 He is 0-6 in seven World Series starts.

 Yankees: Begin their 2023 spring training schedule Feb.
 25 against Philadelphia and host San Francisco in the regular-season opener March 30.